Alice Guo: Involvement in POGOs

 Some members of the House of Representatives also expressed intent to launch a parallel probe of Guo.
 It also recommended that Guo be temporarily stripped of authority over the Bamban municipal police force pending her suspension.
 In response, Guo said that she would not resign and would instead seek reelection as mayor in local elections scheduled in 2025.

 President Bongbong Marcos also supported an investigation, adding that she had been under investigation by authorities for some time and that she was not known to most politicians in Tarlac.
 In an apparent effort to refute Marcos' claims that "no one knows her", photos from Guo's Facebook and other social media profiles resurfaced showing both Guo and Marcos together.
 Photos from March 2022 showed both Guo and Marcos in red shirts and face masks during the 2022 election campaign, as well as photos of Guo doing a high five with Leyte's 1st district representative Martin Romualdez.
-Another photo from February 2024 also showed Guo elbow bumping with Marcos during the latter's inspection of the Airport–New Clark City Access Road (ANAR).
+Another photo from February 2024 also showed Guo elbow-bumping with Marcos during the latter's inspection of the Airport–New Clark City Access Road (ANAR).

-On May 26, 2024, Chinese-Filipino activist and academic Teresita Ang See criticized the Senate investigation for focusing too heavily on Guo, claiming that the investigation has been diverted from its main subject of POGOs into an interrogation into Guo's lifestyle and ability to speak in Chinese languages.
+On May 26, 2024, Chinese-Filipino activist and academic Teresita Ang See criticized the Senate investigation for focusing too heavily on Guo, claiming that the investigation has been diverted from its main subject of POGOs into an interrogation of Guo's lifestyle and ability to speak Chinese.
 Ang-See called for the investigation to "focus on the issues that aid legislation", denouncing the current investigation as a "ridiculous tear-jerker 'zarzuela.

 Guo did not attend the Senate hearings on June 25 and July 10, 2024, citing her physical and mental health.
 Consequently, she was subpoenaed by Senator Risa Hontiveros on June 25 and cited for contempt by the Senate Committee on Women, Children, Family Relations and Gender Equality, chaired by Hontiveros, on July 10.
 On July 11, Guo's assets were ordered frozen by the Court of Appeals, following a request from the Anti-Money Laundering Council.
 On July 12, the Senate released an arrest order for Guo and her alleged relatives over the contempt charges.
 However, subsequent searches at her possible locations failed to locate her.